Shop

 Ronald L. Krutz

 In addition, Chapter 6 has been significantly updated to include the new versions of NIST Special Publication (SP) 800-53 Revision 4, “Recommended Security Controls for Federal Information Systems;” NIST Special Publication 800-82, Revision 2 “Guide to Industrial Control Systems Security;” and North American Electric Reliability Corporation (NERC), Critical Infrastructure Protection (CIP) Cybersecurity Standards, Version 5.
-As in the previous edition, it also includes coverage of ANSI/ISA-99.01.01-2007, “Security Technologies for Industrial Automation and Control Systems;” Department of Homeland Security; Catalog of Control Systems Security Recommendations for Standards Developers;” Advanced Metering Infrastructure (AMI) System Security Requirements; and a tabular Consolidation of Best Practices Controls for Industrial Automation and Control Systems.
+As in the previous edition, it also includes coverage of ANSI/ISA-99.01.01-2007, “Security Technologies for Industrial Automation and Control Systems;” Department of Homeland Security; Catalog of Control Systems Security Recommendations for Standards Developers;” Advanced Metering Infrastructure (AMI) System Security Requirements; and a tabular consolidation of best practices for IACSs.

 I also have added a new appendix, Appendix B to the second edition.
 This new appendix comprises ICS Supplemental Guidance for NIST SP 800-53 Security Controls.